Table of Contents

 Reading is essential for learning about things that have already been discovered and educating yourself about the world.
 I actively read books and articles related to my interests and sometimes venture outside of them.
 Apart from reading, I have found listening to podcasts to be an excellent way to learn about specific topics.
 Podcasts are also a great way to find interesting people such as authors and entrepreneurs and their work.

 Writing is also essential for learning.
 It forces us to understand the subject at depth, use learned knowledge, and communicate it with other people.
 I regularly practice my technical and non-technical writing skills, for example, in the form of this blog.

 I’m also learning photography to improve the quality of my photos in the blog and other online profiles.
-I have learned that visual images are an effective way to influence people, especially online, because we humans respond fast to visual images, unlike written format.
+I have learned that visual images effective at influencing people, especially online because humans can process visual images faster than written content.

 Routines create an essential structure for a successful day.
 Morning and evening routines affect the quality and productivity of the day as they help us prime the body for work and wind it down afterward.
 They are crucial for good sleep and proper circadian cycle, both of which are fundamental for good health.

 In the morning after waking up, I check my sleep data from the Oura ring.
 It tells me when I fell asleep, when I woke up, the total sleep time, and a break down between each sleep stage; deep, REM, light, and awake.
 It also shows me my morning readiness score, which takes into account the sleep and nighttime heart rate variability.
 The readiness tells me how stressed my body is and whether I should be doing any laborious physical exercise that day.
 After I’m done reading the Oura stats, I make coffee or tea and go for a walk outside to receive sunshine and physical activity for a wake-up signal to the brain.
 Once outside, I like to pause to do some reading or do a workout in a park.
 Afterward, I am ready to begin working.